Permafrost/Tundra/README.md

 ### tundra.string:listify

-Converts the string value identified by the given key to a new list of type `String[]`, containing the original value as its single item, unless the original value is already list in which case it remains unmodified.
+Converts the value or values identified by the given key to a new list containing the original value or values as its items, unless the original value is already a list in which case it remains unmodified.

 #### Inputs:

-* `$key` is a simple or fully-qualified (such as `a/b/c[0]/d`) key identifying the string value to be converted to a list.
+* `$key` is a simple or fully-qualified (such as `a/b/c[0]/d`) key identifying the value to be converted to a list.
-* `$scope` is an optional IData document that, if specified, is used to resolve the given `$key` against.
+* `$scope` is an optional `IData` document that, if specified, is used to resolve the given `$key` against.
 If not specified, `$key` is resolved against the pipeline.